 Now you’re browsing the Envoy’s options.
 Click the “administration” link, the right-most of the top links.
 Log in with the credentials admin / admin.

-Browse to the options for connecting to Wi-Fi.
+Browse to the options for connecting to Wi-Fi — the bottom entry on the left menu, “Wifi Configuration”.
 Enter the credentials for the Wi-Fi network you want to connect to and press “test.”
-The testing process will disconnect you from the Envoy’s Wi-Fi network.
-You must reconnect as quickly as you can to see the results of the test and, if it’s successful, tell it to join that network.
-I toggled my laptop’s Wi-Fi receiving on and off until Envoy_###### reappeared, then joined it and reloaded the last URL of the Wi-Fi setup (something like ###.###.##.##/admin/wifi…).
+The testing process will temporarily turn off the Envoy’s Wi-Fi network as it tries to connect to another network.
+You must reconnect to the Envoy’s Wi-Fi network quickly to see the results of the test and, if it’s successful, tell it to join that network.
+The Envoy’s network will come back up in a minute and you want to join it immediately.
+I toggled my laptop’s Wi-Fi receiving on and off until Envoy_###### reappeared, then joined it and reloaded the last URL of the Wi-Fi setup (in my case that was http://###.##.1.2/admin/lib/wireless_display).

 If you don’t reconnect to the Envoy quickly, you may miss the test results and get stuck testing it again and again.

-After you click “Join” the Envoy’s Wi-Fi AP will turn off which will kick your laptop off the network.
+After you click “Join” the Envoy’s Wi-Fi AP will turn off which will kick your computer off the network.
 But that’s fine.
-In a minute you should see a “+Web” on the Envoy’s LCD indicating that it has connected.
+In a minute or two you should see on the Envoy’s LCD screen a “W” prefix on its IP address showing that’s it’s connected to Wi-Fi, and a few minutes later, “+Web” on the top right of the Envoy’s screen indicating that it has internet access.